U.S. flag

 Pregnancy Management

-Because women with homocystinuria may be at greater than average risk for thromboembolism, especially post partum, prophylactic anticoagulation during the third trimester of pregnancy and post partum is recommended.
-The usual regimen is injection of low molecular-weight heparin during the last two weeks of pregnancy and the first six weeks post partum [Pierre et al 2006].
+Women with HCU-CBS deficiency may be at greater than average risk for thromboembolism, especially post partum; prophylactic anticoagulation during the third trimester of pregnancy and post partum is recommended.
+The current European Network and Registry for Homocystinurias and Methylation Defects (E-HOD) guidelines recommend injection of low-molecular-weight heparin during the last trimester of pregnancy, throughout the whole pregnancy if there are other risk factors or history of thrombotic event, and the first six weeks post partum while the uterus is involuting [Pierre et al 2006, Morris et al 2017].
 Aspirin in low doses has also been given throughout pregnancy.

 Therapies Under Investigation